ajchili/bglf/README.md

 A script to pick up stuff in PlayerUnknown's BattleGrounds.

 # Disclaimer
 This is a script and can aide you when playing the game.
 While all of the movement is being interpolated as an input from the user, a ban could still be possible.
-You are likewise technically cheating, but we laziness prevails.
+You are likewise technically cheating, but, laziness prevails.
 Just be sure to use the script understanding this and at your own risk.

 ## How to setup bglf
 1. Download the [AutoHotkey Installer](https://autohotkey.com/download/) from the [AutoHotkey website](https://autohotkey.com/).